Beavers

 Do beavers prefer certain tree species?

 Beavers have a definite preference for certain trees.
 Preferred tree species include alder, aspen, apple, birch, cherry, cottonwood, poplar and willow.
 Aspen/poplar and apple are their favourite.
-If the supply of their preferred trees is low, they will harvest oaks and some maples.
+If the supply of their preferred trees is low, they will feed on oaks and some maples.

 What impact do the beavers have on water quality and hydrology?

-Research suggests that ponds and water pools created from beaver dams can have marked benefits on local water quality.
+Research suggests that ponds and pools created by beaver dams can have marked benefits for local water quality.
 Dams are usually only built on small streams, less than 3 metres wide, and these can moderate the detrimental effect of irregular flow.
 The modifications can also raise the water table locally creating wetland areas to the benefit of biodiversity.

 The ponds can help to neutralise acidic run-off, act as sinks for pollutants and increase the self-purification of a watercourse.
 They can form considerable sediment traps, reducing very strongly erosive runoff and particulate loads in downstream water.